ssire/case-tracker-manual/doc/workflow.md

 The `@Root` attribute links a satellite document with a host document (see above the `@RootRef` attribute).
 It must match the name of the XML element storing the document in the case resource.

 There is an `Action` element for each type of action allowed on a document (e.g. *update*, *delete*).
 It contains rules to define who is allowed to perform the corresponding action.
-Rules are expressed using the access control *rules specification micro-language* syntax.
+Rules are expressed using the *access control rules specification micro-language* syntax (see [Glossary](./glossary.md)).

 Example :